Frank Romo – Public Safety Data Manager & Geospatial Consultant, Michigan

 Parveen Chhetri – Assistant Professor, California

 If someone asked you why they should learn about GIS and/or geography, how would you respond in one sentence?
-If anyone would like to understand the world better, they should learn GIS and Geography.
+GIS is a fun and useful tool that can be used to positively impact the world around you!

 Share